-He then built Millo (LXX., “Acra”) for the defense of the city, completing a line of ramparts around it (1 Kings 9:15, 24; 11:27).
-He erected also many other fortifications for the defense of his kingdom at various points where it was exposed to the assault of enemies (1 Kings 9:15-19; 2 Chr.
-8:2-6).
+He then built Millo (Septuagint: “Acra”) for the defense of the city, completing a line of ramparts around it (1 Kings 9:15, 24; 11:27).
+He erected also many other fortifications for the defense of his kingdom at various points where it was exposed to the assault of enemies (1 Kings 9:15-19; 2 Chronicles 8:2-6).

-He had seven hundred wives and three hundred concubines, an evidence at once of his pride, his wealth, and his sensuality.
+He had 700 wives and 300 concubines, an evidence at once of his pride, his wealth, and his sensuality.

 The maintenance of his household involved immense expenditure.
-The provision required for one day was “thirty measures of fine flour, and threescore measures of meal, ten fat oxen, and twenty oxen out of the pastures, and an hundred sheep, beside harts, and roebucks, and fallow-deer, and fatted fowl” (1 Kings 4:22,23).
+The provision required for 1 day was “30 measures of fine flour, and 60 measures of meal, 10 fat oxen, and 20 oxen out of the pastures, and 100 sheep, beside harts, and roebucks, and fallow-deer, and fatted fowl” (1 Kings 4:22,23).

 Solomon’s reign was not only a period of great material prosperity, but was equally remarkable for its intellectual activity.
-He was the leader of his people also in this uprising amongst them of new intellectual life.
+He was the leader of his people in this uprising of new intellectual life.